The Personal and Professional Benefits of Volunteering

 Ever heard people describe feeling warm and fuzzy when helping someone?
 Turns out that’s not just a turn of phrase.
-Studies show that that warm, fuzzy feeling is real—and that giving your time to others has real, positive impacts on your health.
+Studies have shown that that warm, fuzzy feeling is real—and that giving your time to others could lead to positive impacts on your health.

 So during a time of year when stress levels can run rampant over securing that perfect gift or cramming a month’s worth of work into three weeks, consider the salve of volunteering.
 The boost to your mental and physical strength will help you tackle—and enjoy—the month ahead.

-- Giving and volunteering helps your body release more endorphins—chemicals that help relieve pain and reduce stress.
+- Giving and volunteering may help your body release more endorphins—chemicals that help relieve pain and reduce stress.

 - A 2020 Harvard University study found that adults ages 50 and above who volunteered 100 or more hours per year felt more of a purpose, encountered less depressive symptoms and saw reduced chances of early death.